bandprotocol/bandchain/spec/bandchain-spec.md

 # Token Economics

 Below is the proposed token economics of D3N.
-Note that the blockchain will be implemented in such the way that all the numbers are adjustable through on-chain governance.
+Note that the blockchain will be implemented in such a way that all the numbers are adjustable through on-chain governance.

 ## BAND Token

 D3N utilizes is native token BAND to incentivize the block validators to produce new blocks and submit responses to data requests.
-BAND token holders will be able to stake to become a block validators or delegate their staking power to another block validator to earn portion of the collected fees and inflationary rewards.
+BAND token holders will be able to stake to become a block validator or delegate their staking power to another block validator to earn a portion of the collected fees and inflationary rewards.
 Additionally, BAND token holders can participate in the governance of D3N blockchain.

 ## Inflationary Rewards

-As a sovereign blockchain, D3N uses inflationary model to incentivize participants to stake and contribute to the security of the network.
+As a sovereign blockchain, D3N uses an inflationary model to incentivize participants to stake and contribute to the security of the network.
 Anyone can apply to become block validators given sufficient votes from the community in terms of bonded tokens.
 Stakers that support active validators enjoy the inflated supply of Band tokens.
 Inflation rate ranges from 7% to 20% with the staking target of 70% of the total BAND supply.

 ## Transaction Fees